abem7787/Bbay-ProductSurvey/README.md

 VITE_PUSHER_APP_CLUSTER="${PUSHER_APP_CLUSTER}"

+5. Add to scripts in package.json "dev": "vite --port=3000",
+        "build": "vite build",
+        "lint": "eslint src --ext js,jsx --report-unused-disable-directives --max-warnings 0", "preview": "vite preview"
-5. Laravel + Vite is install, but in case the installation falls short, tap on your termial: "Laravel new" and then tag the main directory to complete installation.
+6. Laravel + Vite is install, but in case the installation falls short, tap on your termial: "Laravel new" and then tag the main directory to complete installation.

-6. Php artisan serve on terminal to begin the program.
+7. Php artisan serve on terminal to begin the program.
 In case you come across this bug: php artisan: "failed to open stream: No such file or directory". composer update instead of deleting the composer.lock file when facing issues,
-7. Have ethier(xampp, mamp, wamp,) and create a database with mysql.
+8. Have ethier(xampp, mamp, wamp,) and create a database with mysql.
-8. Write "php artisan serve" on one terminal.
+9. Write "php artisan serve" on one terminal.
+And cd to directory to react folder run dev s
-9. Then write "php artisan migrate" to update tables on mysql.
+10. Then write "php artisan migrate" to update tables on mysql.
-10. Check the tables wheater they had arrive on your mysql databse.
+11. Check the tables wheater they had arrive on your mysql databse.
-11. npm run dev to activate url on browser.
+12. npm run dev to activate url on browser.